solana-foundation/developer-content/docs/programs/index.md

 ---
-title: "Overview of Writing Programs"
+title: Developing on-chain programs
-sidebarLabel: "Overview"
+sidebarLabel: Developing Programs
 ---

 Developers can write and deploy their own programs to the Solana blockchain.
 While developing these "on-chain" programs can seem cumbersome, the entire process can be broadly summarized into a few key steps.

-## Solana Development Lifecycle
+## On-chain program development lifecycle

 1. Setup your development environment
 2. Write your program